StatsD: What is it and how to monitor it

 To understand how StatsD works, it is important to get to grips with the steps involved in its functioning.
 These steps have been underlined in the points below:

-• The process begins at the application code of the developer, who instruments this daemon with one of the various StatsD libraries that correspond to their application language.
+• The process begins with the application code of the developer, who instruments this daemon with one of the various StatsD libraries that correspond to their application language.
 Through the StatsD stack, the developers capture diverse types of metrics, based on their distinctive needs.
-These metrics include Timing Summary Statistics, Gauges, Counters and sets.
+These metrics include Timing Summary Statistics, Gauges, Counters, and sets.

 • After this, the daemon listens to UDP traffic from all of the app libraries, aggregates data over time, and “flushes” it at required intervals to the backend selected by the developer.
 Based on the backend used, the protocol used between the StatsD daemon and the backend can vary.
 The majority of the backend is HTTP-based.